damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > *Note:* You can expect that you will see a 503 message for a short period as everything comes online.
 Feel free to refresh the page and / or switch between the Kubernetes dashboard and the gitlab page.

-While we're waiting: In the rest of the demo, I’ll take you through everything you need to take ideas to production, including chat with Mattermost, issues and issue tracking, planning with issue boards, coding with terminal access, committing with git version control, merge requests for code review, testing with continuous integration, getting peer reviews with live review apps, continuous delivery to staging, deploying to production directly from chat, and lastly, cycle analytics to measure how fast you’re going from idea to production.
+While we're waiting: In the rest of the demo, I’ll take you through everything you need to take ideas to production, including chat with Mattermost, issues and issue tracking, planning with issue boards, coding with terminal access, committing with git version control, merge requests for code review, testing with continuous integration, getting peer reviews with live review apps, continuous delivery to staging, deploying to production directly from chat, cycle analytics to measure how fast you’re going from idea to production, and lastly, Prometheus monitoring of your GitLab instance.
 With GitLab, everything is integrated out of the box.

 What takes 10 minutes in this demo will take days if you're not using GitLab and have to integrate different tools.
 Not only is GitLab faster to set up, but it is also more convenient to have everything in one interface.
 Developers want to work on creating a great product, not on learning and maintaining the integrations between theirs tools.